CaboLabs/openEHR-SDK/README.md

 $ gradle build
 ```

+### Requires Java 8+ and Groovy 2.5.5+

+> - - - - -
+> Note: check the opt.sh/opt.bat files to see if the correct path to the groovy dependencies on your machine is set there.
+> - - - - -

 That will run the tests and build the file ./build/libs/opt.jar

 For running tests, there are many options, examples below: